luftj/MaRE/README.md

 You can automatically crop map margins in the output images by providing the __--crop__ parameter.

 The output files will be created in the directory specified in [config.py](config.py).
 They comprise of an image file and am ESRI worldfile for every input image.
 If you used the --crop parameter or set the homography transform for registration in config.py, the output image will be rectified, i.e. warped by the calculated transform.
-Otherwise it will be an identical copy of the input image.
+Otherwise it will be an identical copy of the input image (ignoring compression options etc).

 ## Run with sample data
 To process the sample data do the following: